GP-PCS: One-shot Feature-Preserving Point Cloud Simplification with Gaussian Processes on Riemannian Manifolds: Empirical evaluation

-\textit{Discussion:} From the results presented in Table \ref{tab:results}, it is clear that our proposed method is capable of comparable empirical performance to many of the existing methods for simplifying point clouds.
+From the results presented in Table \ref{tab:results}, it is clear that our proposed method is capable of comparable empirical performance to many of the existing methods for simplifying point clouds.
 The GP-based approach outperforms the AIVS baseline across all experiments and metrics, and outperforms the PC-Simp baseline on all but the mean Hausdorff distance for the Armadillo experiment.
 Moreover, our algorithm also runs considerably faster than both of these approaches.
 Note that due to the scale of \textit{Lucy}, we were unable to evaluate PC-Simp on this cloud as it was taking more than two hours to run.

-HC is the only baseline with a shorter runtime than our method, and obtains maximum Hausdorff distances comparable to those obtained by our approach.
+HC and Potamias \textit{et al.} are the only baselines with shorter runtimes than our method, and obtain maximum Hausdorff distances comparable to those obtained by our approach.
 However, as discussed in Section \ref{sec:rw}, tuning the user-specified HC parameters make striking a balance between feature preservation and retaining a sufficient density of points across the cloud relatively challenging.
 Moreover, there is no control over the size of the simplified cloud, as discussed by the authors \cite{pauly2002efficient} and in subsequent work \cite{lv2021approximate}.
 We tuned this baseline to attempt to balance this trade-off, and whilst the HC-simplified clouds shown in Figures \ref{fig:dragon_all} and \ref{fig:noisy} here, and Figure 3 of the supplementary material, do have clearly preserved features (an observation supported by the high mean surface variation across all clouds), the density of points away from these areas is very low.
 This leads to inferior mesh reconstructions compared to our approach, as evidenced by the fact that we obtain superior mean Hausdorff distance compared to HC across all three clouds.